A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 The C8 nerve roots affect sensation at the pinky and ring fingers and connect to the muscles responsible for bending the fingers.
 Doctors will test for normal sensation and movement at these areas to determine a C8 level of injury.

 Functions that are innervated at and above one’s level of injury will not be affected.
-Therefore, C8 spinal cord injury patients should experience normal sensation and movement at the head, neck, shoulders, and most of the arms and hands.
+Therefore, C8 spinal cord injury patients should experience typical sensation and movement at the head, neck, shoulders, and most of the arms and hands.